EconomyLens.com

 Related

 The WTO ministerial conference, its supreme decision-making body, is usually held every other year.
-Ahead of the 14th edition (MC14), a number of countries expressed hope that the conference could mark a turning point for the organization.
-Two years after the WTO’s last ministerial conference in Abu Dhabi failed to make meaningful progress on key issues like fisheries and agriculture, member states face even stauncher challenges.
+Two years after the last ministerial conference in Abu Dhabi failed to make meaningful progress on key issues like fisheries and agriculture, member states face even stauncher challenges this time.
 Their main task will be to develop a plan towards reforming a WTO that has proven to be powerless in the face of rising protectionism and largely incapable of negotiating new agreements.
+European Trade Commissioner Maros Sefcovic called Monday for “serious” reform of the organization, insisting that “the level playing field, overcapacity, and market policies must be better tackled than in the past.”
+Britain also said in a recent submission that it believes “the WTO is at a pivotal moment,” warning that “without reform, it will slide into irrelevance.”
+“Reform must lead to a WTO…capable of meeting today’s challenges and restoring confidence in the multilateral trading system,” said Cameroon’s Trade Minister Luc Magloire Mbarga Atangana.

-European Trade Commissioner Maros Sefcovic called Monday for “serious” reform of the organization, insisting that “the level playing field, overcapacity and market policies must be better tackled than in the past.”
-Britain also said in a recent submission that it believes “the WTO is at a pivotal moment,” warning that “without reform it will slide into irrelevance.”
 Several members are calling for modifying the organization’s decision-making procedures, which have long been limited by a rule requiring consensus among all members.
 There are also calls to overhaul rules related to special treatment of developing countries and achieving a level playing field for trade, as well as a push to restore the organization’s crippled dispute settlement system.
+But national interests diverge sharply, making any diplomatic breakthrough in Yaoundé uncertain.

 Yaoundé marks the WTO’s first ministerial conference since US President Donald Trump returned to the White House last year, unleashing a barrage of attacks on multilateralism and WTO rules with sweeping tariffs and bilateral trade deals.
-“The WTO needs to change if it intends to have any relevance as the international trading system transitions to focus on reciprocity and balance,” US Trade Representative Jamieson Greer said on Monday.
+“US trade policy measures are a corrective response to a trading system, embodied by the WTO, that has overseen and contributed to severe and sustained imbalances,” US Trade Representative Jamieson Greer said in a video statement.
+No significant agreement on reform is expected.
+Preparatory discussions in Geneva, where the WTO is based, revealed that the United States and India especially were not satisfied with the proposed roadmap.

-Preparatory discussions in Geneva, where the WTO is based, revealed that some countries—the United States and India in particular—were not satisfied with the proposed roadmap.
-Washington is particularly critical of the WTO’s “most-favoured nation” (MFN) principle, which aims to extend any trade advantage granted to one trading partner to all others, in a bid to avoid discrimination.
+Washington is particularly critical of the WTO’s “most-favoured nation” (MFN) principle, which aims to extend any trade advantage granted to one trading partner to all others, seeking to avoid discrimination.
 But China, like other developing countries, has said it wants this rule to “remain the bedrock of the WTO.”
 “We need a rules-based system, not a power-based system,” a Chinese diplomatic source told AFP.

 © 2024 AFP